RaOOns/Analysis-Competitions/DACON/[Regression] Jeju Island Road Traffic Volume Prediction AI Competition/README.md

 <br/>

 ### My approach
-I created derived variables and used machine learning.
+- I created derived variables and used machine learning.
+- **Jeju.py**: It is a function file created for the analysis competition.

 <br/>